QuantEcon/lecture-python-intro/_sources/markov_chains_II.md

 ## Overview

-This lecture continues the journey in Markov chain.
+This lecture continues our journey in Markov chains.

 Specifically, we will introduce irreducibility and ergodicity, and how they connect to stationarity.